 - Tell the truth, and maybe even all of it, but do so in a way that the person "just knows" you have to be lying.

-- Intentionally deceive Character A into believing that something that's less strange must actually be the truth if, for example, Character A is interrogating Character B, and Character B doesn't want a much larger secret to get out
+- Intentionally deceive Alice into believing that something that's less strange must actually be the truth if, for example, Alive is interrogating Bob, and Bob doesn't want a much larger secret to get out

-- To get Character A to stop asking them about it, if Character B doesn't want him/her to "know" the truth
+- To get Aloce to stop asking him about it, if Bob doesn't want him/her to "know" the truth

 open/close all folders